Williams Lake Dam Replacement

 FAQ

-Q: How low will the water level be this coming summer – 2025?
+Q: How low will the water level be in the summer of 2026?

-A: As part of this project, Build Nova Scotia’s contractor will control the lake’s water level to allow for construction of the dam.
-This is a common approach for marine repair and means the level may be lowered to the point there is no water near the dam.
-This would be much like the low water level currently experienced during the summer.
+A: As part of this project, Build Nova Scotia’s contractor will lower the lake’s water level beginning in June to allow for construction of the dam.
+This is a common approach for marine repair.
+Once the coffer dam is in place, the lake level will be 1.54 metres lower than the current lake level.

 Q: When will the removal of the existing dam begin?